kinnala/scikit-fem/README.md

 - Improving the [tests](https://github.com/kinnala/scikit-fem/tree/master/tests).
 - Finding typos in the documentation.

-Contributions should be done by first submitting a new issue at Github.

 *By contributing code to scikit-fem, you are agreeing to release it under BSD-3-Clause, see LICENSE.md.*

 ## In literature